 Like any good Margarita, this one starts with a high quality blanco tequila.
-For the orange liqueur element, Young opts for Combier; it’s fantastic for a Margarita but can be replaced with something like Cointreau or Grand Marnier if need be, both of which fill in nicely.
-However, rather than simple syrup or another sweetener, the Green Margarita calls for dry vermouth, which brightens the drink while adding salinity and botanicals.
+For the orange liqueur element, Young opts for Combier.
+It’s fantastic for a Margarita but can be replaced with Cointreau or Grand Marnier if need be, both of which fill in nicely.
+And rather than simple syrup or another sweetener, the Green Margarita calls for dry vermouth, which brightens the drink while adding salinity and botanicals.

 The end result is a vivid green Margarita with bright vegetal notes and subtle sweetness, perfect for enjoying in a garden or on a patio on a spring evening.